-by Sherridan; Peaks Pet Nanny servicing Jefferson Township/Randolph
+by Sherridan; Peaks Pet Nanny servicing Jefferson Township and Randolph, NJ

 No pet owner ever wants to think of the day that their beloved companion will not be with them.
-Reality is that we will outlive our pets, unless you own a parrot or cockatoo that has a lifespan of 75 years!
-As most of wish for ourselves to pass in our sleep, we wish the same for our pets.
+The reality is that we will outlive our pets unless you own a parrot or cockatoo that has a lifespan of 75 years!
+As most of us wish to pass in our sleep, we wish the same for our pets.
 But that doesn’t always happen.
 We need to make some of the toughest decisions of our lives.
 Do we or don’t we put our “family member” out of pain forever?

 With tears in our eyes, holding his head and kissing him, Molson took his last breath.
 Just remembering this day is making me cry.
 The one thing that gave us peace of mind, was that Molson was no longer in pain and I have heard that they are restored to their most youthful self once they leave earth.

 Each one of my pets that I have made the decision for has been hard, I will not lie.
 My heart told me it was the right thing to do.
 I guess I won’t know until I am greeted at the beginning of the Rainbow Bridge.
 For some reason, I believe I will be greeted by my 5 dogs, 4 cats, 2 birds, 1 bearded dragon, multiple gerbils, and one very lucky betta fish.
 Do fish need water to live over the rainbow bridge?

 Over the past few years, I’ve heard a lot of veterinarians give wonderful advice to people who are wondering when it is time to give their pets the gift of a peaceful passing.
 Here are four of the best pieces of advice I’ve heard, and they are the same ones I passed on to my own mother for her consideration.